 Torange Khonsari, Civic University

-Founder of Public Works and architecture tutor at The Cass School of Art & Architecture, Tonrange Khonsari is a pioneer of grassroots-led masterplanning.
+Founder of Public Works and architecture tutor at The Cass School of Art and Architecture, Tonrange Khonsari is a pioneer of grassroots-led masterplanning.
 She has worked with multiple local authorities on major community development projects and has successfully bid for significant community development funds.

 Tabitha Stapely is a local resident and digital consultant.
 Prior to founding communications agency, Social Streets CIC, Tabitha worked at Hearst Digital UK developing their digital products.
 Tabitha started her career as a print journalist with spells at Conde Nast, The Telegraph Group and IPC before switching to digital in 2000.